BAN BOX SHIFTING MANIFESTO 2.0

 The practice of box shifting, whereby landlords and multi-chain operators exploit legal loopholes to trigger a three- or six-month rates-free period, is draining vital funds from our local authorities.
 It is estimated that this tactic costs councils £250 million per year, a sum that could be used to build 2,000 council homes, fund 150,000 hospital beds, or establish 12 new secondary schools.

 It is time for England to follow in the footsteps of Scotland and Wales, both of which have already passed legislation to address this issue.
-We are urging the Government to consider the Ban Box Shifting five-point manifesto:
+We are urging the Government to consider the Ban Box Shifting six-point manifesto:

 1. Ban Box Shifting by extending the period of occupation which activates rates exemption from six weeks to six months